BogdanTokarev/Threat-Fuze/README.txt

     The website allows you to read about our project, what we offer and why we are good.

-    The website includes a description of the features, subscription types and a contact page.
+    The website includes a description of the Features, subscription types and a Contact page.

 Work Division: